I'm a member

-Bone-turnover markers have been extensively researched in diseases associated with markedly high levels of bone turnover, such as Paget’s disease, primary hyperparathyroidism, glucocorticoid-induced osteoporosis, or renal osteodystrophy.
-There has been recent interest in the use of bone-turnover markers to evaluate age-related osteoporosis, a disease characterized by slow, prolonged bone loss, resulting in an increased risk of fractures at the hip, spine, or wrist.
+There has been recent interest in the use of bone-turnover markers to evaluate age-related osteoporosis, a condition characterized by slow, prolonged bone loss, resulting in an increased risk of fractures at the hip, spine, or wrist.
 Currently, fracture risk is based primarily on measurements of BMD in conjunction with other genetic and environmental factors, such as family history of osteoporosis, history of smoking, and weight.
 It is thought that the level of bone-turnover markers may also predict fracture risk possibly through a different mechanism than that associated with BMD.
 However, it must be emphasized that the presence of bone-turnover markers in the serum or urine is not necessarily related to bone loss.
 For example, even if bone turnover is high, if resorption is balanced with formation, there will be no net bone loss.
 Bone loss will only occur if resorption exceeds formation.
 Therefore, bone-turnover markers have been primarily studied as an adjunct, not an alternative, to measurements of BMD to estimate the fracture risk and document the need for preventive or therapeutic strategies for osteoporosis.

 In addition, bone turnover markers might provide a more immediate assessment of treatment response and predict change in BMD in response to treatment.
 Treatment-related changes in BMD occur very slowly.
 This fact, coupled with the precision of BMD technologies, suggested that clinically significant changes in BMD could not be reliably detected until at least 2 years.
 In contrast, changes in bone turnover markers could be anticipated after 3 months of therapy.

 Several tests for bone turnover markers have been cleared by the U.S. Food and Drug Administration (FDA) using the 510(k) process:

-POLICYMeasurement of bone turnover are considered investigational in the diagnosis and management of osteoporosis.
+POLICYMeasurement of bone turnover markers is considered investigational in the diagnosis and management of osteoporosis.

 Measurement of bone turnover markers is considered investigational in the management of patients with conditions associated with high rates of bone turnover, including but not limited to Paget’s disease, primary hyperparathyroidism and renal osteodystrophy.